cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 The worst time is after lunch, at that time everybody feel tired and sleepy.

 The **best place** is a theater with at least 100 seats.
-I've noticed that the most people are in the room, the easier the job is for me as speaker.
+I've noticed that the most people are in the room, the easier the job is for me as a speaker.
 Large audiences make me feel empowered, like if I'm giving a discourse.
 Also, a larger audience makes less likely being interrupted by an unexpected question.

-It is important to turn on the lights in the room, and making sure there is a clock visible somewhere.
+It is important to turn on the lights in the room, and make sure there is a clock visible somewhere.
 The reason for the first is that we humans, whenever the lights go down, it signals that we should go to sleep.
 The reason for the latter is that time is super important, and you want to make sure you're not going over time.[^3]

 I recommend going to see the place before the actual talk to make sure you know about any potential issue in advance.
-This way there will be no surprises.
+This way, there will be no surprises.
 Sometimes preparing the place might require some intervention from you.
 In most cases, you just need to be aware of what the challenges are.